 Filing a Georgia LLC Annual Report is mandatory for all limited liability companies, even if the business information has been recently updated through an amendment.
 Therefore, businesses may sometimes file multiple annual reports or amended annual reports throughout the year as changes occur.
 Furthermore, it is essential to file an annual report at least once every three years within the designated time frame.
 There is also no restriction on the number of annual reports that can be filed in a year.

-The procedure for submitting documentation is contingent upon various determinants, such as the preference for submitting the required documents either electronically or through an in-person method and any alterations to the information pertaining to the limited liability company that need to be reported.
+The procedure for submitting documentation is contingent upon various determinants, such as the preference for submitting the required documents either electronically or through an in-person method and any alterations to the information pertaining to the limited liability company that needs to be reported.

 This option is applicable to those who do not need to update any information about the company.
 With it, you can file your report without logging in to your company account.
 However, you won’t be able to make any changes, and you won't receive an email receipt.